 Most jurisdictions require electrical equipment used in explosive atmospheres to have certification confirming that it complies with the relevant equipment standards.
+A discussion on Australian requirements can be found here.

 Depending on your region different sets of standards may apply, however, no matter where you are the core principles of all certification schemes are similar: all standards include requirements relating to equipment construction and performance.